gabmoreira/maks/README.md

 ### Compiling (C++)
 The first thing you need to know is that the MATLAB code is independent from C++.
 So no need to compile anything!

 The C++ code depends on the Eigen library for matrix operations and Intel® oneApi MKL for the PARDISO sparse solvers and BLAS.

 We provide a (hopefully) fast way of compiling everything.
-Jus run the shell script install.sh
+Just run
+`install.sh`.
 This script will try to locate everything needed and compile the code with either icc or g++.
 If you run into trouble, edit the paths for Eigen and for your installation of oneAPI MKL.

+The executable will be in the source directory with the name `ravess_example`.

 ### References
 * Gabriel Moreira, Manuel Marques and João Paulo Costeira.
 Rotation Averaging in a Split Second: A Primal-Dual Method and a Closed-Form for Cycle Graphs.
 (To appear in) Internacional Conference on Computer Vision (ICCV), 2021.
 [PDF](https://arxiv.org/pdf/2109.08046.pdf)